Bruce-Hopkins/Bruce-Hopkins/README.md

 I'm Bruce!
 I'm a fullstack JavaScript/TypeScript developer, mostly using React and Express.

-- 🔭 I’m currently working on: A P2P web application
+- 🔭 I’m currently working on: A social platform with React and Rust
 - 🌱 I’m currently learning: Rust (So far I'm loving it)
 - 👯 I’m looking to collaborate on: TypeScript/JavaScript projects.
 Preferably with React or Nodejs.
 - 🤔 I’m looking for help with: Contributing to open source.
 I want to contribute more.